Buying Process

 Absentee Bidding

-If you are unable to attend a live auction and do not want to bid in real-time, online, you may place an absentee bid for equipment in advance.
+If you are unable to bid in real-time, online, you may place an absentee bid for equipment in advance.
 Use the absentee bidding form and enter the requested information.
 This bid will be processed up to the maximum amount stated.

 Completing the purchase process is simple.